-Briefly, you will prepare the deck for cleaning by removing any obstacles and brushing the floor off, then pressure wash it, apply soap and wait.
-After that, scrub dirt off the surface and give the deck one final rinse.
+Briefly, you will prepare the deck for cleaning by removing any obstacles and brushing the floor off, then pressure washes it, apply soap and wait.
+After that, scrub the dirt off the surface and give the deck one final rinse.
 Lastly, dry it with a soft cloth.
 If there are stains left, use a fiberglass stain remover.
 An optional step is to apply a wax layer for further protection.
 Dive in for more details!

 Table of Contents

 - Steps to Clean Fiberglass Boat Deck

 A good long deck brush should feature durable bristles and blocks.
 The long handle allows you to reach high areas and quicken the cleaning process.
 Deck brushes come in many sizes, shapes, and bristle types.
 For cleaning a painted boat deck, avoid stiff bristles.

 In case you’re wondering whether a wire brush can get the job done.
 Sadly, the short answer is no. A wire brush will damage the fiberglass, leaving rough spots on the surfaces.

 Clean rug or cloth

 Prepare a few large pieces of clean rug or cloth to dry the boat deck after cleaning.
 Old cotton T-shirts will be fine as long as they are clean.